Chronic Prostatitis Clinic: Approach to Diagnosis and Treatment

 Initial Appointment

 Patients should arrive with a fairly full bladder and be off of all antibiotics for at least 2 weeks (preferably 4 weeks) in order for the cultures to be accurate.
 If you are unable or unwilling to stop taking antibiotics, an appointment can still be made, but cultures will not be done.
 After registering and filling out a brief questionnaire, patients are asked to urinate into a machine to measure urine flow (Uroflow) and have an ultrasound of their bladder to assess adequate bladder emptying.
 A full history and physical exam is then performed along with review of any past medical records.
 Cultures are obtained from urine and from prostatic fluid expressed during a rectal exam.
-The fluid is also examined microscopically for the presence of white cells.

 Approach to Prostatitis